Badgerati/Pode.Web/docs/Tutorials/Actions/Validation.md

 # Validation

-This page details the output actions available to input form element Validation messages.
+This page details the actions available to input form element Validation messages.

 ## Out

-To show an error validation message beneath an element - usually form input elements - you can use [`Out-PodeWebValidation`](../../../Functions/Outputs/Out-PodeWebValidation).
+To show an error validation message beneath an element - usually form input elements - you can use [`Out-PodeWebValidation`](../../../Functions/Actions/Out-PodeWebValidation).
 This will turn the element red, and show a red message beneath it - useful for username lengths, etc:

 ```powershell
 New-PodeWebCard -Content @(